-This concept involves comparing two values to determine whether they have the same data type or different data types.
-The goal is to obtain an accurate result, which may require using an alternative execution path.
+Transitioning to the specific concept, it involves comparing two values to ascertain whether they share the same data type or differ in data types.
+The ultimate objective is to attain an accurate result, necessitating the consideration of an alternative execution path if required.

-Below is a table containing PHP comparison operators.
+Below is a table that contains PHP comparison operators.

 OperatorsNameDescription